 My interests took a more classical turn in 2020.
-Comedy is about being engaged and relevant, and it's hard to maintain that edge when you're at home in lockdown.
+Comedy is about being engaged and relevant, and it's hard to maintain that edge when you're not on stage in front of live audiences.
 I felt my time would be better spent making use of the downtime brushing up on Chinese poetry and reading more on the history of comedy in China.

 More on the history of comedy later, but here are a few poems I recorded for fun.